 Products Impacted Use Rights Windows Server 2012 R2 Essentials Each license covers a single two-processor server.
 You may run the server software in one physical OSE and in one virtual OSE.
 This virtual OSE can only be for Windows Server 2012 R2 Essentials, not any other OSE.
 If you run all the permitted instances, the instance in the physical OSE can only be used to manage the virtual OSEs for Windows Server Essentials 2012 R2.
 Windows Server 2012 R2 Standard All physical processors need to be licensed.
 Each license covers up to two physical processors.
 You may run the server software in one physical OSE and in up to two virtual OSEs for each license you assign.
 If you run all of the permitted instances the instance in the physical OSE can only be used to manage the virtual OSEs.

 Note: Windows Server 2012 R2 Standard and Datacenter editions have the same Windows Server product features.
 Windows Server 2012 R2 Datacenter All physical processors need to be licensed.
 Each license covers up to two physical processors.
 You may run the server software in any number of OSEs, both physical and virtual.
 Note: Windows Server 2012 R2 Standard and Datacenter editions have the same Windows Server product features.
-SQL Server 2014 Business Intelligence and Standard (licensed Server/CAL) Each software license allows you to run any number of instances of the server software in one physical or virtual OSE on a particular server at a time.
-SQL Server 2014 Standard (licensed per core) Each virtual core assigned to the virtual OSE requires a core license, with a minimum of four core licenses per virtual OSE.
+SQL Server 2016 Standard (licensed Server/CAL) Each software license allows you to run any number of instances of the server software in one physical or virtual OSE on a particular server at a time.
+SQL Server 2016 Standard (licensed per core) Each virtual core assigned to the virtual OSE requires a core license, with a minimum of four core licenses per virtual OSE.
 This allows you to run any number of instances of the server software in the licensed virtual OSE.
-SQL Server 2014 Enterprise (licensed per core) To license individual virtual machines, each virtual core assigned to the virtual OSE requires a core license, with a minimum of four core licenses per virtual OSE.
+SQL Server 2016 Enterprise (licensed per core) To license individual virtual machines, each virtual core assigned to the virtual OSE requires a core license, with a minimum of four core licenses per virtual OSE.
 This allows you to run any number of instances of the server software in the licensed virtual OSE.
-Alternatively, when all physical cores on the server are licensed for SQL Server 2012 Enterprise you can run an unlimited number of instances of the software in a number of OSEs (physical and/or virtual) equal to the number of core licenses assigned to the server.
+Alternatively, when all physical cores on the server are licensed for SQL Server 2016 Enterprise you can run an unlimited number of instances of the software in a number of OSEs (physical and/or virtual) equal to the number of core licenses assigned to the server.
 For example, a four processor server with four cores per processor-fully licensed with sixteen core licenses-could run SQL Server software in up to sixteen virtual machines, regardless of the number of virtual cores allocated to each virtual machine.
+With the addition of Software Assurance coverage for all Enterprise Edition core licenses (when the server is fully licensed), your use rights are expanded, allowing you to run any number of instances of the software in any number of OSEs (physical or virtual).
+This enables you to deploy an unlimited number of virtual machines to handle dynamic workloads and fully utilize hardware computing capacity.
+Note: This benefit ends when Software Assurance coverage expires.